 Section Description Time Range (drop-down list) A menu that allows to choose the time range of the data contained in the report.
 URL Categories by Total Transactions Lists the specific URL categories that a specific user is using.
 Trend by Total Transaction Displays at what times the user accessed the web.
 URL Categories Matched Shows all matched URL categories during a specified time range for both completed and blocked transactions.
 Domains Matched Displays information about a specific Domain or IP address that this user has accessed.
+Note If you export this Domains data to a csv file, be aware that only the first 300,000 entries are exported to the file.
 Applications Matched Displays specific application that a specific user is using as detected by the AVC engine.
 Malware Threats Detected Displays the top malware threats that a specific user is triggering.
 Policies Matched Displays a specific policy that is being enforced on this particular user.